What Is an M & A Advisory Firm?

 How Do M&A Advisory Firms Differ from Investment Banks?

 M&A advisory firms and investment banks provide similar services to their clients.
 However, the primary difference between the two organizations corresponds with the size of the company each renders service to.
-Investment banks typically cater to clients with annual revenues exceeding $250 million or more.
-M&A advisory firms, on the other hand, are better suited toward small-to-medium-sized companies or startups with revenues around between $5-$75 million.
+Investment banks typically cater to clients with annual revenues exceeding $250 million.
+M&A advisory firms, on the other hand, are better suited toward small-to-medium-sized companies or startups with revenues between $5-$75 million.

 Investment banks and M&A advisory firms use many of the same methods to fulfill their clients’ needs.
-They both guide their clients through the sales or acquisition process with the mission to create competitive buying environments that attract the best deal and the right buyer.
-M&A advisory is about both providing advice and presenting facts about the company to improve a powerful negotiating position.
+They both guide their clients through the sales or acquisition process with the mission of creating competitive buying environments that attract the best deal and the right buyer.
+M&A advisory is about providing advice and presenting facts about the company to improve a powerful negotiating position.

 The Different Types of M&A Advisory Organizations in More Detail

-M&A advisory firms and investment banks can be split into three different fields: business brokers, middle-market firms, or bulge bracket investment banks.
-Business brokers work with smaller clients and provide them representation for transactions with values less than $5 million.
-Middle market firms provide advice for transactions at an enterprise level between $5million and $75 million.
+M&A advisory firms and investment banks can be divided into three different fields: business brokers, middle-market firms, and bulge-bracket investment banks.
+Business brokers work with smaller clients and represent them in transactions with values less than $5 million.
+Middle-market firms provide advice for transactions at an enterprise level between $5 million and $75 million.
 Bulge bracket investment banks typically work on transactions greater than $100 million.

 Regulations on M&A Advisory Organizations

-Most M&A advisory firms are not licensed in securities, regulating them to middle-sized transactions at most.
+Most M&A advisory firms are not licensed in securities, so they are regulated to handle middle-sized transactions at most.
 Larger deals are handled by investment banks that are licensed in securities.

 Business brokers typically base value on factors such as sales, location, and profit, whereas M&A firms focus on businesses based on their strategic potential targets, required investment analysis, valuation of intellectual assets, and potential future growth.
 M&A firms also handle deals that are too large for business brokers.